Analyzing Cancer Patients' Experiences with Embedding-based Topic Modeling and LLMs: Design of Methods

 As shown in Figure \ref{fig:pipeline-fig}, from bottom-left to right, the dataset is firstly preprocessed and chunked into segments (the exact number varies per experiment and file) in order to preserve narrative coherence while also ensuring compatibility with the embedding models in terms of context length.
 In the Pilot-study, both BERTopic and Top2Vec are tested on the default settings in order to check for preliminary issues and to further experiment with the parameters of the models based on the initial outputs.
 Moreover, we tested several different embedding models as backbones at the ``iterative parameter tuning and embedding selections'' phase, but due to the differences between BERTopic and Top2Vec, the focus is placed on a common embedding model, namely \textbf{all-mpnet-base-v2} \cite{reimers2020allmpnetbasev2}, in order to fairly evaluate their performance on as much common ground as possible.
 During this phase, the parameters of each model, as well as the parameters that control the clustering and dimensionality reduction processes, are experimented with and modified across several runs to determine which settings yield the best results.

-Subsequently, the optimized topic identification parameters and selected embeddings (available within the two neural models) will be used for both neural topic models to produce keyword lists.
+Subsequently, the optimized topic identification parameters and selected embeddings (available within the two neural models) are used for both neural topic models to produce keyword lists.
 We use an LLM to summarize topics from the keyword list into a descriptive label.
-Then human evaluations will be carried out on topic model selection by looking into features of coherence, fidelity, and interpretability.
+Then human evaluations are carried out on topic model selection by looking into aspects of coherence and usefulness, representativeness to the interview content, and helpfulness of the keywords.

 For analyzing the entire interview data, we will further explore clinical domain embedding models, beyond the default embeddings from BERT-topic and Top2Vec themselves, together with the selected topic model framework from the pilot study, for a global analysis, in Section \ref{sec:global}.